 OFF-CAMPUS PASSES: The Off-Campus Pass ONLY applies to leaving campus during lunch.
 These passes are only available to juniors and seniors who have no fines and no discipline issues.
 Seniors and Juniors may print an Off-Campus Application or pick one up from the main office.

-PARENT ACCESS: Stay informed and involved in your student’s education through Parent Access.
+Stay informed and involved in your student’s education through Parent Access.
 This is the way you can access your student’s classroom and gradebook information, view their attendance, add money to their lunch account, pay their class fees/fines and sign up to volunteer.
-Just go to the Parent Access page on the district website for more information and to register.
+Just go to the For Students & Families page on the district website for more information and to register.

-PARKING PERMITS: Parking Permit Applications for 2018-19 are available online.
+PARKING PERMITS: Parking Permit Applications for 2019-2020 are available online to print, complete, and return to the Bookkeepers Window.
 Parking permits are available on a first come first serve basis.
-All parking permits will be distributed by lottery and each stall is assigned a number.

 The Lake Washington High School PTSA welcomes you to a new school year!
 PTSA is still very important to the success of your child’s school, even at the high school level.
 We support many activities at LWHS that benefit students, staff and families.
 In order to keep our award-winning PTSA organization thriving we need a strong membership.
 Please complete the online membership form at lwhsptsa.org so that you can be an active participant at your child’s school.
 We need you!